 Kids can also develop myopia without having myopic parents, and that is believed to be related to environmental influences.
 Consider the digital age we live in.
 Kids are using digital devices - phones, tablets, laptops, computers - far earlier now than even a generation ago.

-Digital technology is a huge part of a child's life and in their education, which is also more demanding and competitive in Australia than ever before.
+Digital technology is a huge part of a child's life and in their education, which is also more demanding and competitive in Singapore than ever before.
 More reading, more studying, more tutoring, and from a younger age.